EU targets 1 trillion euro GDP gain "in the cloud"

 Others see the attractions of being close to their users.

-IT service provider Colt Group SA, which has 20 data centres in 10 countries, says financial clients like the London Stock Exchange appreciate the proximity of Colt's servers because it enables them to connect to the exchange in 100 microseconds to conduct high-frequency trades.
+IT service provider Colt Group SA COLT.L, which has 20 data centres in 10 countries, says financial clients like the London Stock Exchange (LSE.L) appreciate the proximity of Colt's servers because it enables them to connect to the exchange in 100 microseconds to conduct high-frequency trades.

 "The laws of physics tend to come into it," Steve Hughes, the company's cloud specialist said.